 Because the application only receives e-mails and never forwards them there is no risk of flooding production end users with test e-mails and you can use real world user accounts, names, and e-mail addresses as they are synced directly from your AD environment in to SCSM.
 This makes the testing more valid as it is using the real-world data that might not be perfect or the same configuration as a test environment.

-This solution alone is very useful to test notification workflows, however, sometimes the HTML formatting we use may not show up the same in Papercut-SMTP as it does in e-mail applications like MS Outlook.
+This solution alone is very useful to test email notification workflows, however, sometimes the HTML formatting we use may not show up the same in Papercut-SMTP as it does in e-mail applications like MS Outlook.
 To solve this, I have made a simple solution available to the community that takes the content from Papercut-SMTP and forwards it via a real SMTP relay to a single mailbox.
-This way all e-mails, regardless of who they are addressed to, get forwarded to a mailbox of your choosing so you can see them directly within Outlook and not have to open the SCSM server to view test e-mails.
+This way all e-mails, regardless of who they are addressed to, get forwarded to a mailbox of your choosing so you can see them directly within Outlook and not have to open the SCSM server to view test e-mail notifications.

 You can grab a copy of this simple script on Github here.
 And if you have any questions, feel free to reach out to me at firstname.lastname@example.org.